philrmass/lark/README.md

 - Add drag and drop to queue
 - Add art to album display
 - Add wait spinner during network calls
+- Show album release date, add to more